Skip to main content

 • Some headings are not marked-up correctly so screen reader users cannot identify the structure of the pages.

-• Within the search results pagination links, the current page is not identified for screen reader software users.
+• The container for the carousel does not convey the purpose of the component.
 The numbered list (Affordability calculator page) is not marked-up correctly.

 • Status messages are not announced to screen reader software users.